cran/sassy/README.md

 If you are in this state of shock, or have asked yourself any of the above questions, then the **sassy** system is for you!

-The **sassy** system was designed to make R easier for SAS® programmers.
+The **sassy** system was designed to make data preparation and reporting in R easier for everyone, but especially for SAS® programmers.
-The system brings many familiar SAS® concepts to R.  With the **sassy** system you can:
+The system brings many useful SAS® concepts to R.  With the **sassy** system you can:

 * Create a libname